Lord Mengchang: Chancellor of Qi

 Out of guilt, the King of Qi appointed Lord Mengchang as the Chancellor of Qi after his return.
 Due to his experience in Qin, the new chancellor was gathering allies and asking neighbouring countries like Wei and Han to return past favours and prepare for war against Qin.
 His adviser warned him of growing power of Qi's neighbouring lands, which would eventually be dangerous for Qi if Qin were not in the equation.
 Instead, the adviser told the chancellor that it was in the interest of Qi to allow Qin to grow in power.
 This would maintain the balance of power against Han and Wei so they would still rely heavily on Qi, the most powerful of the three states.
 The chancellor agreed and proceeded as planned.
 As his adviser predicted, King Zhaoxiang gave Qi the land and not a single drop of blood was shed among the four states.
-(However, King Huai was not allowed to return home to Chu.
-He died in Qin.)
+(Note: However, King Huai of Chu was not allowed to return home; he died in Qin.)

+Legacy

+Tian Wen died in 279 BC, and he was given the posthumous name "Lord Mengchang".
+After his death, his sons fought over his fiefdom; the states of Qi and Wei then combined forces to destroy Xue and Tian Wen was left without descendants.
+However, according to the Wu Lu, two of Lord Mengchang's grandsons, Tian Ling and Tian Guo, survived.
+Eventually, they moved to Zhuyi (竹邑) and adopted the surname "Xue", after the name of their grandfather's fiefdom.
+One of Tian Guo's descendants was Xue Zong.